Sausage Stuffing Baked in Onions

 - Heat oil in the sausage pan.
 Add onions, celery and apple and cook till onions are transparent.
 Add sage and season to taste with salt

-- Add onion mixture and breadcrumbs to crumbled sausage.
+- Add onion mixture and breadcrumbs to the crumbled sausage.
 Mix to combine.
-Add just enough chicken stock to moisten stuffing
+Add just enough chicken stock to moisten stuffing.

 - Stuff onions with stuffing and place on a greased baking sheet